Kalagious/Diving-Deep/README.md

 Frankly, I've never used .md (markdown) files before, so I'm not sure how this stuff formats.
 I think it's like a richer .txt file

-This project was created with Unity Editor Version [Version].
+This project was created with Unity Editor Version [2021.3.1.16f1].